 As we can see clearly from the chart above, there is a disconnect between what we die from, and how much coverage these causes get in the media.
 Another way to summarize this discrepancy is to calculate how over- or underrepresented each cause is in the media.
 To do this, we simply calculate the ratio between the share of deaths and share of media coverage for each cause.

-In the chart below we see how over- or underrepresented each cause is in newspaper coverage.14 Causes shown in red are overrepresented in the media; those in blue are underrepresented.
+In this chart, we see how over- or underrepresented each cause is in newspaper coverage.14 Causes shown in red are overrepresented in the media; those in blue are underrepresented.
 Numbers denote the factor by which they are misrepresented.

 The major standout here – I had to break the scale on the y-axis since it’s several orders of magnitude higher than everything else – is terrorism: it is overrepresented in the news by almost a factor of 4000.